JackkGGs/EfJobR/README.md

 However, if the user values privacy more (by means of not wanting to give what their education was, for example), the user can use:
 `!job_recommendations lets talk on the DMs for more privacy.`

+Using the bot is as simple as chatting with it.
+Once you're on the DM interface with the bot you DO NOT need to use the command.

 # Thanks.
 This repository is completely open-source.
 Any changes do not need credits.